These Berry Pineapple Belgian Waffles are subtly tropical and topped with fresh berries, plus they come together in minutes!

 Phew!
-It seems as though I’m done with the photography for the latest Happy Herbivore book, and now I’m just waiting on the shot list for the next book that I’ll be working on!
+It seems as though I’m done with the photography for the latest Happy Herbivore book.
+Now, I’m just waiting on the shot list for the next book that I’ll be working on!
 Exciting stuff, and in the meantime I’m happy to get a blog post in.
 Since I haven’t done a ton of my own recipes in the last month or so, it’s almost feeling a little foreign.
 Almost.

-I was glad to be in the kitchen, playing around with a waffle recipe from my past (AKA last year), and wanted to simplify it and change the flavors around.
-As much as I love making a production of breakfast dishes, occasionally, I tried to make this a quick waffle recipe that is a crowd pleaser.
-Whenever I want to make sure the general public would like something, I feed it to my S.O., mostly because he’s not vegan and has no filter when it comes to his opinion.
+I was glad to be in the kitchen, playing around with a waffle recipe from my past AKA last year.
+But, I wanted to simplify it and change the flavors around.
+As much as I love making a production of breakfast dishes, I tried to make this a quick waffle recipe that’s a crowd pleaser.
+Whenever I want to make sure the general public would like something, I feed it to my S.O.
+Mostly because he’s not vegan and has no filter when it comes to his opinion.

 The end result was delicious!
 Corey ended up having 3 waffles for the first test-batch and he really liked them.
 The pineapple flavor is really subtle and the cool, fresh berries pair wonderfully with the warm, crunchy waffles.
 Top it off with a small drizzle of maple syrup or agave nectar and you have a winning breakfast.

-- 1 T. Olive Oil or other Vegetable Oil
+- 1 tablespoon Olive Oil or other Vegetable Oil

 - Pinch of Salt

-- Optional: ½ tsp.
+- tsp Optional: 1/2 .
 Orange or Lemon Zest

 - Optional: Dollop of Yogurt, Maple Syrup, Agave Nectar